 It’s a community event, run by a team of volunteers.
 Tram Sunday has grown from strength to strength and the quality improves year on year.
 It’s now a market leader and is taken to other towns throughout the UK.
 Volunteers are crucial to it – just as they have been for the last 30 years!

-Preparations are well underway for the next Tram Sunday event, the fun-packed day out for all the family… the largest FREE event of its kind!
+Preparations are well underway for fun-packed day out for all the family… the largest FREE event of its kind!

-Organisers of Fleetwood Festival of Transport and the SpareParts Arts Festival are on the hunt for volunteers to help make the big day a success.
+The organisers are particularly on the look-out for Stewards and Marshalls to help make the big day a success.
 A variety of roles are available, with something to suit everyone.

-Or email email@example.com (and please mention you saw it on Visit Fylde Coast!)
+Anyone interested should email email@example.com and the organisers will get straight back to you (and please mention you saw it on Visit Fylde Coast!)

 Could you be part of Tram Sunday?